Your Ontario fishing questions answered

 Where can I learn more about fishing in Ontario?

-Local tackle shops, angling guides and fishing clubs are also terrific resource options for anglers to learn about where to fish and what species to fish for.
+Local tackle shops and fishing guides are also terrific resources for anglers to learn where to fish and which species to target.